CSCDP/AnnexA_CiNCensus_Cleaner/README.md

 We are happy to share this code hoping that other data analysts may benefit from a quick way to standardize Annex A and CIN Census to conduct more analysis.

+/!\ The code operates off of a Local Authority's CIN Census XML data and is not suitable for DfE's consolidated CIN Census database.

 You can find more info about Social Finance Digital Labs on our website: https://www.sfdl.org.uk/

 # What is this code about?

-**What if you could conduct analysis on Annex A and CIN Census without worrying about cleaning the data first?**
+**What if you could conduct analysis on a Local Authority's Annex A and CIN Census without worrying about cleaning the data first?**

 Conducting varied pieces of analysis off of Annex A and CIN Census data required us to repeatedly clean the data of typos, inconsistencies, incorrect column labels, and many more fun things.
 We realised that there was value in writing a "cleaner" that would standardize the data so that we could get on with the analysis without re-cleaning each time.